payu-india/CMS-Chatbot/reference/ParTner integration/onboarding-and-kyc-apis/manage-kyc-documents/create_kyc_document_api-1.md

 >
 > When passing the KYC documents, make sure that the file name does not contain any spaces or special characters to avoid errors.
 >
-> **For example**, a correct format would be AadharCard.png.
-Passing Aadhar Card.png or Aadhar-Card.png will result in error.
+> **For example**, a correct format of the file name would be AadharCard.png for passing aadhar card.
+File name such as Aadhar Card.png or Aadhar-Card.png will result in `internal server error`.

 <Table>
   <thead>